 The JWG will revisit and finalize the Candidate Operational Management Objectives and Performance Indicators for Pacific Bluefin Tuna in Attachment A (Annex E of JWG-07 Summary).

+Review candidate reference points and harvest control rules (HCRs) adopted in 2019 and revise as appropriate

 As requested by the ISC Chair, the JWG will also work to narrow down the list of reference points and harvest control rules to be tested under the MSE in Attachment B (Candidate Reference Points and Harvest Control Rules for Pacific Bluefin Tuna, Annex F of the JWG-04 Chairs’ Summary for the list previously adopted).